erick576/ItemRecommender/README.md

 # ItemRecommender

-Item Recommender based association rules mined on a dataset of transactions
+Item Recommender based association rules mined on a dataset of transactions.
+This was done using pythons pandas and Efficient-Apriori libraries

 # How To Use